TheRobBrennan/explore-python-neo4j-graph-data-science/examples/example-01-neo4j-python-example-graph-projection/README.md

 # OPTIONAL: On macOS and Linux, you can see how long it takes to execute the script with "time"
 (.venv) % time python3 03-determine-the-most-critical-station-in-the-railway-knowledge-graph.py

-The most critical station in our railway knowledge graph (based on the highest centrality) is: Tamworth
+The most critical station in our railway knowledge graph (based on the highest Betweenness Centrality) is: Tamworth

 python3 03-determine-the-most-critical-station-in-the-railway-knowledge-graph.py  0.90s user 1.47s system 338% cpu 0.701 total
 ```

-Tamworth - located just a few miles away from Birmingham - has the highest centrality score (1967643.4563345008) and so the greatest impact on the rail network in the case of failures.
+Tamworth - located just a few miles away from Birmingham - has the highest Betweenness Centrality score (1967643.4563345008) and so the greatest impact on the rail network in the case of failures.

 ## Enriching the knowledge graph